compsigh/web/app/docs/web-platform/how-to-publish.md

 ## Frontmatter

-there's one component of Markdown that's important for writing on the web platform specifically: *frontmatter*. frontmatter is metadata — a series of key-value pairs — placed at the top of the page. each property can be represented by various data types.
+there's one component of Markdown that's important for writing on the web platform specifically: *frontmatter*. frontmatter is metadata — a series of key-value pairs — placed at the top of the page. each property can be represented by one of several data types.

 ```plaintext showLineNumbers {1-5}#add
 ---